www.kevinrdshepherd.info

 If projects such as Trees For Life were all that comprised the Findhorn Foundation, there would be no opposition from critics like the present writer.
 I might instead have joined the Foundation when I moved to Scotland many years ago.

-There were other factors that were even more offputting, such as the treatment of dissidents and the attendant evasionism which was in total contradiction to any genuine democratic spirit.
-The new and strongly promoted eco-houses were no answer to deeply entrenched problems.
+Other factors were even more offputting, such as the treatment of dissidents and attendant evasionism posing a total contradiction to any genuine democratic spirit.
+The new and strongly promoted "eco-houses" were no answer to deeply entrenched problems.

 I could never understand why so many visitors to the Foundation preferred to pay exorbitant prices for entrepreneurial new age “workshops” instead of sampling the joys of Glen Affric and other Highland zones that were available for free.
 All one had to do was bike or motor out to those beauty spots and wild places.
 Of course, the really hardy types just walk everywhere, but I was getting too old for that.

-According to close reports, the Foundation staff were not generally athletic types, and were not in the habit of walking the glens or climbing.
-The Foundation literature left me unmoved, and indeed nauseated.
+According to close reports, the Foundation staff were not generally athletic types.
+They were not in the habit of walking the glens or climbing.
+The Foundation literature left me unmoved, indeed nauseated.
 The Eileen Caddy genre of “God spoke to Me” made no difference to my general scepticism, especially as I knew in detail to what extent that co-founder had permitted discrepancies in the annual programme.

 Muriel Gray